How Cardiogen May Regulate Fibroblasts and Stimulate Tissue Repair

 Potential Functions of Cardiogen

-Cardiogen Impacts on Cancer Cells
+Cardiogen Peptide and Cancer Cells

-The Function of Cardiogen Peptide in the Prostate
+Cardiogen Peptide and the Prostate

-• Cardiogen, in conjunction with peptides with similar functions, has been shown in micropropagation studies to modulate the expression of signaling factors in prostate fibroblasts[3].
+Cardiogen, in conjunction with peptides with similar functions, has been suggested in micropropagation studies to modulate the expression of signaling factors in prostate fibroblasts.[3]
 Signaling factors are factors that promote the development and progression of prostate cancer.
-These levels are critical in establishing a favorable microenvironment within tumors, which contributes to the development and progression of prostate cancer.
-According to research, signaling factors are regulated in senescent and aging fibroblasts, which explains why prostate cancer is common in older men but rare in younger men[4].
+These levels are considered to be critical in establishing a favorable microenvironment within tumors, which mat contribute to the development and progression of prostate cancer.
+According to research, signaling factors may be regulated in senescent and aging fibroblasts.[4]
+Research suggests that Cardiogen may stabilize signaling molecule levels to match or improve what is in young cultures.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.